benwhalley/just-enough-r/docs/start_here.md

 ## RStudio {- #rstudio}

 RStudio is a text editor which has been customised to make working with R easy.
 It can be installed on your own computer, or you can login to a shared RStudio server (for example, one run by your university) from a web browser.
-Either way the interface is largely the same.
+Either way the interface is largely the same and contains 4 main panels:

 <img src="media/rstudio-mainwindow.png" width="1495" />